-Seniors Are Prone to UTIs
+Why Are the Elderly Prone to UTIs?

-Typical Symptoms of UTIs
+Typical Symptoms of UTI

 - Urine that appears cloudy or dark